How Long Does a DMP Stay on Your Credit File?

 A DMP is not a legally binding agreement, so it won’t help if the creditors you are dealing with decide to issue a default against you or increase the fees on later repayments – which can potentially see you get into more financial trouble.

 This is why if you have significant debts, which you are struggling to repay, we often suggest taking on another solution instead – such as an IVA (Individual Voluntary Arrangement), which freezes interest and charges and still allows you to benefit from a simple, single monthly repayment.
-You can read more about these on the site or speak to our team.
+You can read more about Individual Voluntary Arrangements on the site or speak to our team.

 What credit can I get while on a DMP?